 This post contains affiliate links, which means that I earn a small commission at no extra cost to you if you purchase anything.
 You can read more about it in my privacy policy.
 Thanks for supporting Shifting Roots!

 Yes, but in a short growing season, you’ve got to get the timing right.
-The bulk of my garden typically gets planted around the May Long weekend in Canada (sometime around May 20th), but Brussel sprouts need to be both started from seed and put outside much sooner than that.
+The bulk of my garden typically gets planted around the May Long weekend in Canada (sometime around May 20th), but Brussels sprouts need to be both started from seed and put outside much sooner than that.

 It’s key to remember this fact in the fall.